estshorter/nid/README.md

 # Nonholonomic control using near-identity diffeomorphisms
-This repository provides Python implementation of nonholonomic control using near-identity diffeomorphisms (NIRs) for two wheel robots.
+This repository provides Python implementation of nonholonomic control using near-identity diffeomorphisms (NIDs) for two wheel robots.
 Only &epsilon;-stabilization contol is provided.

 Dynamics control: